-And yet, it seems with e-Commerce, you have many people who learn 1 or 2 e-Commerce “recipes”, and then call themselves an e-Commerce expert.
+And yet, it seems with e-Commerce, there’s many people who learn 1 or 2 e-Commerce “recipes”, and then call themselves an e-Commerce expert.

 That’s dodgy at best, and dangerous at worst, for businesses who end up following their bad advice.
 So, we wanted to share our view on how you spot a genuine e-Commerce expert.
-Someones who can give you the best advice that’ll grow your online sales.
+Someones who can give you the best advice on delivering e-Commerce growth.